priyanshujain/loqal-api/roadmap.md

 ## Medium term

 - Add fields for KYC related data both on models and serializers (ex.
 EIN number, SSN number)
+- Add phone number country to all places where we are asking for phone number from user

 ## Long terms